How Mental Health can help your case

 The most commonly prescribed drugs for depression are;

 Different drugs can affect alcohol metabolism in different ways.
 Some drugs may slow down the speed at which alcohol is broken-down, others may increase it.
-We are often asked whether certain medications can cause ‘false positives’ on breath test machines or falsely elevate the breath readings provided.
+We are often asked whether certain medications can cause ‘false positives’ on breath test machines or falsely increase the breath readings provided.
 Studies have shown that medication can affect your breath alcohol concentration, not just by increasing your breath test results, but also by making you appear more intoxicated than you perhaps are.

 Drugs such as stimulants may have some performance enhancing effects, for example by improving reaction times and alertness.
 Some drugs have adverse effects such as reducing critical judgement, increasing impulsiveness or increasing error rates (Report from the Expert Panel on Drug Driving K. WOLFF).

-Is my mental illness a defence?
+Is my mental illness a defence? - Summary

 - Drink Driving